jesusfb/yuki-nextjs-prisma/README.md

   |   └─ Authentication using Lucia & Arctic
   ├─ db
   |   └─ Typesafe db calls using Prisma
+  ├─ email
+  |   └─ Email sending using Resend
   └─ ui
       └─ Start of a UI package for the webapp using shadcn-ui tooling